Marilyn Barua-Yap: Early life and education

 Marilyn Barua-Yap is a native of Laoag, Ilocos Norte.
 She completed her undergraduate studies at the University of the Philippines Diliman, where she graduated cum laude with a Bachelor of Arts degree in English and Comparative Literature.
 She studied at the University of the Philippines College of Law and passed the Philippine Bar Examination in 1985.
 She earned a Doctor in Public Administration degree from the UP National College of Public Administration and Governance.
 She also studied for a Master in Public Management at the Ateneo School of Government at Ateneo de Manila University.

 Career

 Secretary General of the House of Representatives

-Barua-Yap served in the government for 35 years, of which 29 years were spent in the legislative branch of the government.
+Barua-Yap served in the government for 35 years, of which 29 years were spent in the legislative branch of government.
 She was the first woman to serve as Secretary General of the House of Representatives of the Philippines during the 14th Congress and was reelected in the 15th Congress.